kristianmandrup/polymer-ext/README.md

 Template mixins and more...
 ---------------------------

-Play with template inheritance.
-It should be available as the `_template` property.
-We can also look up templates using the dom-module API.
 The element `template-ext` extends the built-in Polymer template element: `polymer/mini/template.js` with a callback to the prototype of the element so that the developer can inspect or modify the template before it is stamped.

 ```js
 _prepTemplate: function() {